 When budgets tighten, class sizes often increase as a money–saving measure.
 This can put additional strain on instructors, and make it more difficult for them to find the time and energy to connect with students on an individual level.
 There is a very real fear that students may slip through the cracks in a busier classroom.

-One seventh-grade math teacher from North Carolina to the New York Times how even a jump from 25 to 31 students can play out in the classroom: “They say it doesn’t affect whether kids get what they need, but I completely disagree,” Ms. Maher said.
+One seventh-grade math teacher from North Carolina explained to the New York Times how even a jump from 25 to 31 students can play out in the classroom: “They say it doesn’t affect whether kids get what they need, but I completely disagree,” Ms. Maher said.
 “If you’ve gained five kids, that’s five more papers to grade, five more kids who need makeup work if they’re absent, five more parents to contact, five more e-mails to answer.
 It gets overwhelming.”

 There is good news for teachers who find themselves spread thinly across their many responsibilities!
-These methods to keep student engagement up even amid a populated classroom are easy to integrate into curriculums of all levels, ranging from up through college lecture halls.
+These methods to keep student engagement up even amid a populated classroom are easy to integrate into curriculums of all levels, ranging from elementary school up through college lecture halls.

 Sharing in Pairs

 For all the challenges that accompany having a large classroom, lack of social communication is not one.
 Establishing teaching practices that incorporate the human element as an advantage will go a long way in allowing students to ask questions and share insights with their classmates.